Emergency Dentistry Procedures Can Protect Your Oral Health

 Act quickly, within 30 minutes, and visit Dental Care of Glen Ellyn.

-You may be eating, or biting on something hard when you discover that a filling or a crown has become lose or fallen out.
+You may be eating, or biting on something hard when you discover that a filling or a crown has become loose or fallen out.
 You may feel the lost filling or crown in your mouth.

 If it’s a crown, put it in a safe place and make an appointment to see your dentist as soon as you can.
 You don’t want to wait too long because the tooth will be weak and could be damaged more if it is not protected by the crown.
 Also, when a crown is missing for a long time, your teeth may move.
 If this happens your crown may no longer fit.